 Here are a few benefits of mountain biking with or without going for long rides:

 - Mountain biking allows you to exercise your whole body.
-This actually applies to biking in general, but mountain biking grants you better benefits since your entire body places plenty of effort to get yourself moving through the trail.
+This actually applies to biking in general, but mountain biking grants you better benefits since your entire body places plenty of effort into getting yourself moving through the trail.
 So, all your body parts, including your arms, back muscles, internal organs, and even your brain, benefit from mountain biking.

 - Mountain biking decreases stress.
 Stress relief can come from moving, and nothing works better than biking to get your energy flowing.
 Similarly, biking in a natural environment allows you to breathe plenty of fresh air and clear your mind better.
 It also helps to have a break that requires you to focus on a task instead of simply trying to think of nothing.